Are bee’s ruining your backyard fun?

 Watch what they do

 Yellow jackets are primarily meat eaters however they also enjoy feasting on fruit as well.
 They reside in nests that appear to look like they are covered in grey paper mache and sometimes their nests are underground.
 Another way to tell the difference between honey bees and yellow jackets is to watch what they do.
 Honey bees stay busy collecting pollen while yellow jackets are typically out searching for meat or rotten fruit.
 Other wasps such as mud daubers and paper wasps, are not aggressive and appear more slender than yellow jackets.
 Paper wasps live in small, open nests while mud daubers can be found near damp or wet dirt.

 Environmentally sensitive wasp, yellow jacket, & hornet control

 Recently, there has been much in the news and popular press about the mass amounts of bees being killed due to environmental factors and the negligent use of pesticides.
 Here at Pioneer Pest Management, our goal is to always provide environmentally friendly bee removal services that do not have a negative impact on the environment.
-Our locally owned and operated company is proud to be GreenPro and QualityPro certified which means we are recognized in the top 3% of pest control companies for being sensitive to the environment.
+Our privately owned and locally operated company is proud to be GreenPro and QualityPro certified which means we are recognized in the top 3% of pest control companies for being sensitive to the environment.
 Furthermore, our business is also recognized by the EPA as being environmentally conscience.
 Please contact us my phone or through our website for more information about our pest control services.